ai-coustics/aic-sdk-plugin/README.md

 ### Generate your SDK License Key

-To use this SDK, you'll need to generate an **SDK license key** from our [Development Portal](https://developers.ai-coustics.io).
+To use this Plugin, you'll need to generate an **SDK license key** from our [Development Portal](https://developers.ai-coustics.io).

 **Please note:** The SDK license key is different from our cloud API product.
-If you have an API license key for our cloud services, it won't work with the SDK - you'll need to create a separate SDK license key in the portal.
+If you have an API license key for our cloud services, it won't work with the Plugin - you'll need to create a separate SDK license key in the portal.

 ## Build your own Application